 Abilene ISD utilizes its Title 1 funds to provide supplementary highly qualified personnel, instructional support, and assistance to the early childhood center and 9 elementary campuses.
-The assistance provided at each Title 1 campus varies based upon their comprehensive needs assessments.
+The assistance provided at each Title 1 campus varies based upon their Comprehensive Needs Assessment.
 Title 1 assistance within Abilene ISD includes:

-- Curriculum Support – Title 1 supports its Title 1 campuses by supplementing their efforts in the areas of reading, writing, mathematics, science, and social studies with additional supplies, materials, staffing, and professional development.
+Curriculum Support – Title 1 supports the Title 1 campuses by supplementing their efforts in the areas of reading, writing, mathematics, science, and social studies with additional supplies, materials, staffing, and professional development.

-- Literacy Success/LLI – The Literacy Success program is implemented on every Title 1 elementary campus and targets students in grades K- 5 who are below grade level in reading.
-This reading intervention program utilizes Fountas and Pinnell’s Benchmark Assessment System to assess each student’s reading and comprehension ability in order to determine their instructional level for guided reading and to identify specific instructional needs.
-The Leveled Library Intervention System is used to provide supplemental intervention for struggling students that is conducted in small groups of 4 to 6 students that meet for 30 minutes daily.
-Title 1 also funds supplemental Literacy Success teachers at 9 Title 1 campuses.
+Literacy Success/LLI – The Literacy Success program is implemented on every Title 1 elementary campus and targets students in grades K- 5 who are below grade level in reading.
+This reading intervention program utilizes Fountas and Pinnell’s Benchmark Assessment System to assess each student’s reading and comprehension ability to determine their instructional level for guided reading and to identify specific instructional needs.
+The Leveled Library Intervention System provides supplemental intervention for struggling students that is conducted in small groups of 4 to 6 students that meet for 30 minutes daily.
+Title 1 also funds supplemental Literacy Success teachers at Title 1 campuses.

-- Pre-Kindergarten (Early Childhood) – Title 1 supports AISD’s Pre-Kindergarten program at the Early Childhood Centers by providing supplemental staffing to increase the quality and length of program services from half-day to full-day.
+Pre-Kindergarten (Early Childhood) – Title 1 supports AISD’s Pre-Kindergarten program at the Early Childhood Centers by providing supplemental staffing to increase the quality and comprehensive services provided to get students “school-ready.”

-- Technology (Supplemental) –Title 1 campuses have utilize supplemental technology in the form of iPads, Chromebooks, document cameras, and interactive white boards.
+Technology (Supplemental) –Title 1 campuses utilize supplemental technology in the form of iPads, Chromebooks, document cameras, projectors, Promethean carts, and interactive white boards.
 Use of this supplemental technology supports PK-5 learning and on-going assessment in the classroom through individualized, leveled applications and programs in reading, language arts, math, science, and social studies.
 Additionally, the classroom-based technology provides students with programs and activities that encourage and support technology integration into all areas of teaching and learning.

-- to develop personal self-control, self-motivation, and self-esteem in students
+to develop personal self-control, self-motivation, and self-esteem in students